Continuum limit of the adaptive Kuramoto model: Microscopic model

 The concept behind this choice of the adaptation rule~\cite{juttner_martens_2023} is that as the adaptation parameter $a$ goes to zero, all edges asymptotically go to 1 and the original Kuramoto model is recovered.
-Throughout this paper we focus on the continuum limit $N\to\infty$ with slow adaptation $\epsilon \to 0$.
+The adaptation rule~\eqref{eq:full_system_k} is such that the coupling strength between two oscillators tends to increase if the oscillators are in sync, and decrease if they are in an anti-sync configuration~\cite{adaptive_example1}.
+For oscillators that are uncorrelated, the coupling between them tends to one.
+Throughout this paper we consider large networks near the continuum limit $N\to\infty$ with slow adaptation $\epsilon \ll 1$.